STTARR Logo Reseach and Innovation Cores Logo

 • MR-guided HIFU at 1.5T and 7T

-• PET-CT, PET-MR, SPECT-CT-PET
+• PET-MR, SPECT-CT-PET

 • MicroCT imaging